mauricioabreu/golings/README.md

 Go to the [releases page](https://github.com/mauricioabreu/golings/releases) and choose the option that best fits your environment.

+### Web version (playground)

+@Grubba27 worked hard to create a web version: https://golings.vercel.app/

+It's pretty awesome and uses the playground so you can play with the exercises without installing anything.

 ## Doing exercises

 All the exercises can be found in the directory `golings/exercises/<topic>`.
 For every topic there is an additional README file with some resources to get you started on the topic.
 We really recommend that you have a look at them before you start.